Poset Products as Relational Models: Soundness and completeness

 For the completeness claims, in each case we give a generating class $\sf S$ for the specified variety such that each ${\m A}\in\sf S$ embeds in $P(F)$ for some $F$ in the specific class of frames.
 The completeness result then follows from Lemma~\ref{thm:general condition}(2) in each case.
 For (1), take ${\sf S}$ to be the class of almost finite GBL-algebras.
 Each ${\m A}\in\sf S$ embeds in a poset product of finite simple MV-algebra chains by Lemma~\ref{lem:embed almost finite}, giving 1(b).
 1(a) then follows from Lemma~\ref{lem:subalgebras of poset products} since each finite simple MV-algebra chain $\textbf{\L}_k$ is a subalgebra of $\mv$.

 For (2), take ${\sf S}$ to be the class of finite BL-algebra chains.
 This class generates ${\sf BL}$, and for each finite BL-algebra chain ${\m A}$ we have that $\Delta({\m A})$ is a chain.
 Hence Lemma~\ref{lem:embed almost finite} gives 2(c), and \emph{a fortiori} 2(b).
-2(a) follows again follows from Lemma~\ref{lem:subalgebras of poset products}.
+2(a) follows from Lemma~\ref{lem:subalgebras of poset products} as well.

 (3) follows immediately from Lemma~\ref{lem:embed almost finite} by taking $\sf S$ to be ${\sf GBL}^k$.
 (4) follows likewise by taking ${\sf S}$ to be ${\sf BL}^k$, and noting that the poset of values of any $k$-potent BL-algebra is a root system.
 (5) and (6) follow by similar considerations by noting that the minimal nontrivial deductive filter of any subdirectly irreducible Heyting algebra is $\m 2$. \end{proof} In light of the discussion in Section~\ref{sec:comparison}, Theorem~\ref{thm:zoo}(1)(a) is the main result of \cite{LOR2020} (therein Theorems 3.13 and 3.14) and Theorem~\ref{thm:zoo}(2) is the main result of \cite{ABM2009} (therein Theorem 1.1). \cite{LOR2020} notes that its results specialize to Kripke semantics for intuitionistic logic (Theorem 3.10 therein, Theorem~\ref{thm:zoo}(5) here), while \cite{ABM2009} specializes its results to G\"odel-Dummett logic (Proposition 3.3 therein, Theorem~\ref{thm:zoo}(6) here).
 Both our general recipe for obtaining results of this kind and the results for ${\sf GBL}^k$ and ${\sf BL}^k$ (Theorem~\ref{thm:zoo}(3,4)) are new.